-Similarly, NMPF and USDEC note WHO's recent engagements in UN sustainability work, which warrant careful monitoring.
+Similarly, NMPF and USDEC note WHO's recent expanded interest in UN sustainability work and animal care/health standards, which warrant careful monitoring.
 WHO's core mandate relates to protecting health, yet staff within the organization seem increasingly energized to push that mandate to include environmental sustainability considerations in UN efforts to develop more sustainable food systems.
+WHO has also shown expanded interest in dictating how animals should be raised and cared for, in a manner that prescribes production methods and practices versus risk-based, food safety related outcomes.
 In some cases, this includes recommendations that seek to reduce consumption of animal-sourced foods in conflict with abovementioned U.S. Dietary Guidelines and to the determinant of consumers who need greater access to healthy, nutrient-dense foods.
-It is essential that the United States monitor any increasing engagement by WHO in these environmental sustainability discussions and insist that WHO focus its energies, resources, and expertise on core mandate areas, not the ideological interests of certain staff members.
+It is essential that the United States monitor any increasing engagement by WHO in these environmental sustainability discussions or expanded efforts to prescribe animal care standards and insist that WHO focus its energies, resources, and expertise on core mandate areas, not the ideological interests of certain staff members.